-The Chair of Technical Thermodynamics of the RWTH Aachen has developed, in cooperation with the Vaillant company, a gas-powered adsorption heat pump with an average annual utilisational efficiency of 135%.
-The average annual supply of energy for heating and hot water generation is only 75% by combustion, the other 25% comes from the environment.
-The annual utilisation efficiency of Zeolite heat pumps is approximately 30% higher than condensation boiler equipment.
-The Zeolite adsorption heat pump can switch from heat pump mode to condensation boiler mode continuously.
+In cooperation with the Vaillant company, the Chaor of Technical Thermodynamics of the RWTH Aachen has developed a gas-powered adsorption heat pump with an average annual utilization efficiency of 135%.
+The average annual energy supply for heating and hot water generation is only 75% by combustion; the other 25% comes from the environment.
+The annual utilization efficiency of Zeolite heat pumps is approximately 30% higher than condensation boiler equipment.
+The Zeolite adsorption heat pump can continuously switch from heat pump mode to condensation boiler mode.
 This technology represents the future trend in gas condensation boiler equipment.

-The working mediums are water as the refrigerant and Zeolite as the sorbent.
-Unlike conventional refrigerants, (Ammonia, Propane), these substances are ecologically safe.
+The working pair is water as the refrigerant and Zeolite as the sorbent.
+Unlike conventional refrigerants (Ammonia, Propane), these substances are ecologically safe.
 Zeolite has been used since the early 1980's as a substitute for Polyphosphate in cleaning agents.

 - Ceramic base material of AlO2 and SiO2